-Have you ever walked into a café and just admired the artwork on the walls, the look of the menus, and just how the art just brings the whole place together?
-The nicest cafés are those are able to do that.
+Have you ever walked into a cafe and just admired the artwork on the walls, the look of the menus, and just how the art just brings the whole place together?
+The nicest cafes are those are able to do that.
 Living in Dubai, you’re bound to have walked into a place that just captivated you, even for a moment.
 And let’s face it, all those factors influence our decision on whether we like the place (plus the food!).
-That ambience that is created is the work of a designer or a team of them.
+That ambiance that is created is the work of a designer or a team of them.
 It is their artistic streak portrayed in everything you see.
 More specifically, a digital designer.

 The term “digital designer” doesn’t do the designer justice considering the plethora of skills they may possess.
 However, all skills require the use of computers and other technologies that are always rapidly changing.
-Not all designers can do everything, much like any other profession, so they all have their specialities.
+Not all designers can do everything, much like any other profession, so they all have their specialties.
 Some may be experts in web design, others in digital imaging, animation, and even 3D modelling.
 No matter what path the designer takes, all the senior more now stable ones agree on one thing: doing freelance design work was tough!

 Why get into freelance design?

 You may feel like venturing into this area because you’re not putting your creative skills to use.
 Most designers ended up being in their profession because they just loved to be creative even though at first it didn’t pay the bills.
 Doing freelance work means you have more time to do other things, you control your time, and you can also do a more lucrative day job.
 That being said, working as a designer can be very rewarding, as an artist and in terms of money, if you can find the right clients.